-Another 120V option we can look at is one of my favorites for those that like to have options!
+Another 120V option you can look at is one of my favorite options!

-You have 3 color temperatures on one fixture!
+You have 3 color temperatures in one fixture!
 Typically, the different Kelvin temperatures are better for different types and colors of granite.
 With American Lighting, you can match the light to your granite

 GM Lighting - LARC6 Dimmable LED Linear Light Bar